Davis1233798/crawler_web_opener_go/walkthrough.md

 2.  **GetProxy (Start)**:
     -   Selects a free VLESS config.
     -   **Starts** a new Xray adapter instance on a random port.
+    -   **Throttling**: If startup fails, sleeps 200ms and retries (max 5 times) to prevent CPU/Process storms.
     -   Returns the local SOCKS5 address.
     -   Maps `SocksAddr -> Adapter`.
 3.  **RunBatch (Use)**: